-What Is a 401(k) Contribution Limit?
+What Is the 401(k) Contribution Limit for 2019?

-As a quick refresher, a 401(k) is an employer-offered retirement plan that is funded with pre-tax dollars, which translates to a substantial tax break on money you save for retirement.
+A 401(k) is an employer-offered retirement plan that is funded with pre-tax dollars, which translates to a substantial tax break by reducing your taxable income.
 Most of the time, the money is withdrawn from your paycheck and automatically invested.
-The IRS imposes a limit on just how much money annually you can contribute to your 401(k) account.
+However, the IRS imposes a limit on just how much money annually you can contribute to your 401(k) account.
 This is called the 401(k) contribution limit.
 The contribution limit occasionally changes to reflect prevailing economic conditions.

 Should You Meet the 401(k) Contribution Limit?

-The 401(k) contribution limit for 2018 is $18,500.
-Workers 50 and older get a catch-up contribution of $6,000, so they can contribute up to $24,500 annually.
+The 401(k) contribution limit for 2019 is $19,000.
+Workers 50 and older get a catch-up contribution of $6,000, so they can contribute up to $25,000 annually.
 Be sure to contribute at least up to your company’s match.
-Once you square away your other financial commitments, eliminate debt and have a cushion of funds for emergencies, consider trying to reach toward the 401(k) contribution limit.
+Note that your employer’s matching contribution doesn’t count toward that $19,000/$26,000 annual limit.

 Smart Tips for Managing Your 401(k) Retirement Savings

 - 401(k)s are not the only retirement plans on the market.
 You could also consider IRAs.
 Traditional IRAs and 401(k)s receive a similar tax treatment, if you’re looking to get a sum of your earnings exempted.
 Roth IRAs, on the other hand, don’t provide an upfront tax deduction, but you don’t have to pay taxes on the income when you retire.

-Photo credits: ©iStock.com/skodonnell, ©iStock.com/DNY59, ©iStock.com/Ridofranz
+Photo credits: ©iStock.com/AzmanL, ©iStock.com/DNY59, ©iStock.com/Ridofranz